-At the onset i must apologize for my emotional outburst in this note.
-No one is to blame here, definitely not the forest department, for they are doing their best in the given limited circumstances to ensure that wildlife lives longer.
-Having said that, why do we need to translocate Tigers, or any other wildlife for that matter?
-Why can’t humans be translocated instead, and asked to vacate the corridors which they have conveniently occupied, and gradually inching their presence into the animal world.
-On June 20th 2018, a Tiger ( MV 2) from Kanha national park became a part of a conservation procedure, “Translocating Tigers to Satkosia”.
+At the onset, I must apologize for my emotional outburst in this note.
+No one is to blame here.
+The forest department are doing their best in the given limited circumstances to ensure that wildlife lives longer.
+Having said that, why do we need to trans-locate Tigers or any other wildlife for that matter?
+Why can’t humans be trans-located instead, and asked to vacate corridors they have conveniently occupied, and gradually inching their presence into the animal world?
+On June 20th 2018, a Tiger ( MV 2) from Kanha National Park became a part of a conservation procedure, “Trans-locating Tigers to Satkosia”.

 MV2 walking with his brother MV 1

-Does someone really care what the Tigers go through during translocation?
+Does someone really care what the Tigers go through during trans-location?
 Just because they cannot express themselves we have the right to tranquilize them, and throw them out of their homes?
-Since yesterday I have been trying to think if someone tranquilised me and threw me into an alien environment what would go through my mind, and heart.
-Where is my home, my family, the roads on which i travelled, my neighbors, the strays in my lane, what happened to them, or me?
+Since yesterday I have been trying to think if someone tranquilized me and threw me into an alien environment what would go through my mind and heart.
+Where is my home, my family, the roads on which I traveled, my neighbors, the strays in my lane, what happened to them, or me?
 Is this a dream?
-Or was that a dream, which i left behind?
+Or was that a dream, which I left behind?
 Wouldn’t you feel and think the same?

 Wouldn’t MV 2 be feeling similar, maybe worse?
-He does not even know why he has been punished, what wrong did he do?
 Where has his home suddenly disappeared?
 Worst is he cannot even share his heart with anyone.
-Where are those trees where he he marked his presence?
+Where are those trees where he marked his presence?
 Those tracks where he walked?
 Where is Choti Mada whom he liked to spend his time with?
 Is there anyone who is there to answer his questions?
-And whor are these new animals in this park, i have never seen Gharials, Crocodiles and wild Elephants.
+And who are these new animals in this park, I have never seen Gharials, Crocodiles and wild Elephants?
 I only saw well behaved domesticated Elephants.
 Why are they here?

-This exercise is good in more than couple of ways:
+This exercise is good in more than a couple of ways:

 Identifying Tigers to shift, tranquilizing them and shifting is the easy part.
-The tough part for the Orissa forest department begins now.
-Their commitment to the cause will be put to test.
-A soft release into an enclosure will be done first, followed by a full release into the forest.
-What is now required is iron willed officers like Mr Murthy who ensured Tigers in Panna adapted well.
+The tough part of the Orissa forest department begins now.
+Their cause will be put to test.
+First, a soft release into an enclosure, followed by a full release into the forest.
+What is now required is iron-willed officers like Mr Murthy who ensured Tigers in Panna adapted well.

 What the Mp officers have achieved over the years is commendable.
 Be it the Tiger relocation in Panna, the Indian Gaur relocation from Kanha to Bandhavgarh, Barasingha from Kanha to Satpura, Black Buck to Kanha, Spotted Deers to Phen and much more.